thephpleague/uri/README.md

 ### Basic components

-Each component class implements the `League\Url\Interfaces\ComponentInterface` with the following public methods:
+Each component class implements the `League\Url\Components\ComponentInterface` with the following public methods:

 * `set($data)`: set the component data
 * `get()`: returns `null` if the class data is empty or its string representation